Ravikumarsd/rzp-meteor-cordova-sample/README.md

 if you want to add or remove the plugin consider running the below commands.

-To add razorpay-cordova plugin run thecommand.
+To add razorpay-cordova plugin run the command.

 `meteor add cordova:com.razorpay.cordova@1.4.10`